phlima3/sourcecast/README.md

 # Source Cast

-Welcome to SourceCast!
+<h3>Welcome to SourceCast!</h3>

-SourceCast is the ultimate livestreaming platform for developers.
-Here, you can share your projects, teach yourself new technologies, learn from other devs and build an amazing community.
+<p>SourceCast is the ultimate livestreaming platform for developers.
+Here, you can share your projects, teach yourself new technologies, learn from other devs and build an amazing community.</p>

 ### [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/)